 The water supply to Dargaville and Baylys Beach is drawn from the Kaihu river that reduces flow in summer.
 The Council is unable to draw extra additional water from the river without compromising the environment.
-A new solution must be sought.
+We need a new solution.

-We want to ensure our future generations have access to drinking water even during times of drought.
+We want to ensure our future generations have access to drinking water even during drought.
 To do this we are looking at partnering with the Tai Tokerau Water Trust water storage project based in Te Kopuru, benefiting Dargaville.

-In Maungaturoto we have been able to plan a tanker-filling water station using central Government funds, which will service the eastern side of the district.
+In Maungaturoto we are planning a tanker-filling water station using central Government funds, which will service the eastern side of the district.
 There is also a need for tanker filling facilities in the west.